model-driven-devops/mdd/exercises/explore-data.md

 Notice that the invocation of the `ciscops.mdd.data` creates the `mdd_data` data structure that contains the device's configuration data that can be used later in the playbook.

-We use we use a separate directory hierarchy to hold the MDD data named `mdd-data` (this can be changed in the defaults).
+We use a separate directory hierarchy to hold the MDD data named `mdd-data` (this can be changed in the defaults).
 The data is laid out in the directory as follows:

 ```
 mdd-data